PerfectWzp/doc2vec/README.md

     中 -> -577.80

 further more, I use these word weights to modify the [wmd](jmlr.org/proceedings/papers/v37/kusnerb15.pdf), impoving performance of document similarity:
+WMD is Word Mover's Distance, you can learn it from [From Word Embeddings To Document Distances](jmlr.org/proceedings/papers/v37/kusnerb15.pdf).

     //the bad case methioned above turned to be acceptable doc.m_word_num = 6;